chen3feng/blade-build/doc/en/build_rules/cc.md

 ## cu_test

-build a C++ ut target containing CUDA device code using nvcc
+build a C++ ut target containing CUDA device code using nvcc.

-Rules are similar to `cc_test` ，Use environment variables reference to `cu_library`
+Rules are similar to `cc_test` .
+Use environment variables reference to `cu_library`.

 Example: